 Also of interest is that Alabaster has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Alabaster are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.06% of adults in Alabaster have a bachelor's degree or even advanced degree.
+The population of Alabaster is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.06% of adults in Alabaster have a bachelor's degree or even advanced degree.

 The per capita income in Alabaster in 2010 was $27,382, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $109,528 for a family of four.
 However, Alabaster contains both very wealthy and poor people as well.